Contractor Bonds Explained: How to Get Bonded and Land Lucrative Projects

 What Does It Mean to Be Bonded?

 Being bonded means your business has secured a surety bond, which is a type of financial guarantee that assures clients you’ll fulfill your contractual obligations.
-These bonds are often required for public projects—think schools, highways, or government buildings—but they’re also becoming more common in the private sector.
+These bonds are often required for public projects—think schools, highways, or government buildings—but they’re also common in the private sector.

 There are several types of contractor bonds, including:

-• Bid Bonds – guarantee that you’ll honor your bid if awarded the job.
+Bid Bonds – guarantee that you’ll honor your bid if awarded the job.
+Performance Bonds – ensure the project is completed according to the contract.
+Payment Bonds – protect suppliers and subcontractors from non-payment.

 Why Contractors Should Want Bonded Work